 Section 1: Membership

-Membership is open to anyone interested in theatre.
+Membership is open to anyone interested in theater.

 Section 2: Member categories

-There shall be separate categories of membership as determined from time to time by the Governing Board.
+The Governing Board may create separate categories of membership as it determines..

 Section 3: Membership Fees and Term

-Membership fees shall be as set from time to time by the Governing Board.
+The Governing Board will set membership fees.

-Membership terms shall run for one calendar year (January 1 through December 31), except for members who have been designated as Lifetime Members.
+Member terms shall run for one calendar year (January 1 through December 31), except for Lifetime Members.

 Section 4: Annual Meeting

-The annual meeting of the members of this theatre shall be held in November on a date to be determined yearly by the Governing Board for the purpose of nominating members of the Governing Board for the ensuing year, considering a report by the President on the activities and financial condition of the theatre, and considering and acting upon such other matters as may be raised consistent with the meeting notice under Section 6 of these Bylaws.
+The Governing Board shall set the date of an annual meeting membership meeting in November for the purpose of nominating members of the Governing Board, considering a report by the President on the activities and financial condition of the theater, and considering and acting upon such other matters as may be raised consistent with the meeting notice under Section 6 of these Bylaws.

 Section 5: Special Meetings

-Special meetings of the membership may be called by the President of the theatre, the Governing Board, or not less than ten percent of all the members.
+The Governing Board President may call special meetings of the membership of the theater or the Governing Board.

 Section 6: Notice of Meetings

-Written notice stating the place, day and hour of the annual or special meeting, and the purpose or purposes for which that meeting is called, shall be delivered to members.
-Notice shall be given not fewer than 7 nor more than 20 days before the date of the meeting.
+The Governing Board will notify members via United States mail or electronic mail of the place, day and hour of the annual or special meeting, and the purpose or purposes for that meeting.
+The theater shall give notice not fewer than seven nor more than 20 days before the date of the meeting.

-For notice delivered by United States mail, such notice shall be deemed to be delivered when deposited at a United States mail facility addressed to the member at the member’s address as it appears on the membership records of the corporation, with first-class postage thereon affixed.
-For notice delivered to each member via electronic means, notice shall be given not fewer than 7 days nor more than 20 days before the date of the meeting.
+Paper notice delivered by United States mail shall be deemed delivered when deposited at a United States mail facility addressed to the member at the member’s address as it appears on the membership records of the theater, with first-class postage thereon affixed.
+For notice delivered to each member via electronic means, notice shall be given not fewer than seven days nor more than 20 days before the date of the meeting.
 Such notice shall be deemed to be delivered when addressed and sent to the member at the member’s electronic notification address as it appears in the membership records of the corporation.

 Section 7: Membership Quorum

-The presence of ten or more members, excluding Governing Board members, at regular or special membership meetings shall constitute a quorum.
+The presence of 10 or more members, excluding Governing Board members, at regular or special membership meetings constitutes a quorum.
 The members present at a duly organized meeting may continue to transact business until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum.

 Section 8: Voting

-Each member shall be entitled to one vote on each matter submitted to vote at a meeting of members.
+Each member shall have one vote on each matter submitted to vote at a meeting of members.
 A member may vote either in person or by proxy executed in writing by that member and presented at the member meeting for inspection.
 No proxy shall be valid after 11 months from the date of its execution, unless otherwise provided in the proxy.